AdobeDocs/media-analytics.en/help/reporting/dimensions/chapter-offset.md

 ---
 title: Chapter offset
-description: The Chapter offset dimension reports the offset of each chapter inside the content as a classification of the Chapter dimension, or as an eVar populated using a processing rule.
+description: Reports the offset of each chapter inside the content.
 feature: Dimensions
 role: User, Admin
 ---